If Tony Stark built bicycles...

-The Recharging Anthro-Hybrid Transcycle (RAHT) is a human-assist PHEV that goes as fast as a car when pedaled.
+The Recharging Antro-Hybrid Transcycle (RAHT) is a human-assist EV featuring a hyper-boost power system and programmable virtual world topography.
+It recharges and goes as fast as a car when pedaled.
 You get a feeling of Ironman, super-strength when you pedal with the same effort as a bicycle, but go 65 mph.
+We told you it was like if Tony Stark built bicycles.

-The amount of boost the system provides is adjustable and programmable.
-The RAHT can run fitness programs as you drive like a machine at the gym.
+Like a stationary fitness machine at the gym, the RAHT is programmable.
+It will follow actual terrain, or AR (augmented reality) virtual terrain programs.
 You can do the grueling Tour de France while on a long, flat highway in Iowa, or make all the hills of San Francisco flatter than North Dakota.
 Or never pedal at all: just sit back, relax and use the hand throttle.

 Designed by and for passionate bike commuters who are dedicated to minimizing their carbon footprint, the Raht Racer uses pedal-electric power and encloses its rider in a weatherproof, reinforced body featuring automotive-rated safety components.